John Tayloe II: Planter

 In 1748 he began building the mansion "Mount Airy," on a hilltop on the north bank of the Rappahannock River in Richmond County, in the Northern Neck of Virginia.
 He had inherited the plantation from his father, and it was formerly known as "Tayloe's Quarter."
 The new mansion was to be constructed on a different site and built from stone.
 This was unusual, as suitable stone was generally not available in the coastal Tidewater region of Virginia, and skilled stonecutters were rare.

 A large deposit of hard gray sandstone was found on the plantation, and it was quarried for the mansion's walls.
 For window frames and the central pavilions on the entry, which frame the front doors and 2nd-story windows, Tayloe purchased Aquia Creek sandstone.
 This was similar to the stone later used for construction of the U.S. Capitol and the White House, and in the Octagon House.

 Construction of Mount Airy took 10 years.
 In 1756, Tayloe bought the Occoquan Ironworks company, eventually running it together with the Neabsco Ironworks as one business.
 The Neabsco Iron Works (alternates: Neabsco Company; Neabsco Iron Foundry) was located in Woodbridge, Virginia.
 It was situated on 5000 acre by the Neabsco Creek.

 After abandoning the Bristol Iron Works, his father John Tayloe I had established the Neabsco Iron Foundry around 1737.
 The business was developed as an antebellum industrial plantation.
 Its activities included farming, leatherworking, milling, shipbuilding, shoemaking, and smithing.
 It also supplied raw materials for weaponry during the American Revolution.

+He was a founding member of The Ohio Company.

+"In 1748 was organized the first Ohio Company, with Thomas Lee as president.
+The whole enterprise, [sic], was very much a family affair.
+Other members were Thomas' sons, Philip Ludwell Lee and Thomas Ludwell Lee; his nephew Richard Lee; his future son-in-law, Gawin Corbin (burgess), the futue father-in-law of his son (Francis Lightfoot Lee), John Tayloe II; and such associated "Barons of the Potomac" as Lawrence, and Augustine Washington, Robert Carter II, [sic], and George William Fairfax.

 In 1758 Tayloe completed construction of Mount Airy.
 It introduced a new colonial style, "the first authentic version of what can properly be called colonial Georgian architecture."
 This style for Virginia colonial estates "proclaimed dominion over its land... a manorial entity intended for a long succession of eldest sons."
 Mount Airy is the first dated example in this country of a broad center hall free of stairs which was used as a sitting room.
 It was the first house in the colony to use curved walls to enclose the "dependency connectors," or passages to the east and west outbuildings (the west dependency being the kitchen and the east the building in which the family had been living.)
 It was also among the first to install the "Palladian" window, a central arched opening rising above rectangular side openings.